Near Term Plans¶

 This version will adopt C++17 and use new std types such as string_view, optional, and any, along with adopting memory span and guarded integer types.
 Likely C++17 constexpr will also be leveraged.

-In this future 3.x release, all deprecated features/APIs of 2.x will be removed.
-Besides that, there should be no breaking API changes in the transition to 3.x
+In this future 3.x release, all deprecated features/APIs of 2.x (which notably includes TLS v1.0/v1.1 support) will be removed.
+Beyond explicitly deprecated functionality, there should be no breaking API changes in the transition to 3.x